The Corporate Jet Investor Podcast

 He never thought he would end up as a salesperson and warns that it is a tough business: “Life is more about dealing with frustration than dealing with success.”

-Sandler discusses: the differences between selling new and pre-owned aircraft; how selling to entrepreneurs made him want to launch his own business; and why he did not staying as an airline pilot.
+Sandler discusses the differences between selling new and pre-owned aircraft; how selling to entrepreneurs made him want to launch his own business; and why he did not stay as an airline pilot.

 Alireza Ittihadieh founded Freestream Aircraft 33 years ago.
 In this open podcast he criticises rival aircraft brokers for undervaluing their expertise.
 “The dealer side is still rewarding but today, unfortunately, broking has become nothing more than a commodity,” he says.
 “Today some companies treat you like you are providing toilet paper to the company.”